 13. Screening for CPE (Carbapenemase producing Enterobacteriaceae) Indications for screening are hospital treatment abroad, hospitalisation in an area known to have cases of CPE, previous CPE or close contact with a case.
-For further guidance refer to the Infection Control Manual: Carbapenemase guidance
+For further guidance refer to the Infection Control Manual available on the Trust Intranet.